accuhijri/accuhijri.github.io/index.md

 <img src="figures/moon_age_utc_Syawal_1444_2042023.png" width=900 height=450>

 ### 3. Get map of crescent vibility based on various criteria
-There are 6 criteria that are currently available in AHC: MABIMS, Odeh, Wujudul Hilal, Turkey, Danjon, and Itjima Qobla Ghurub.
+There are 6 criteria currently available in AHC: MABIMS, Odeh, Wujudul Hilal, Turkey, Danjon, and Itjima Qobla Ghurub.
+The list of criteria can be access using function `list_hilal_visibility_criteria`.
+Not all of them are crescent visibility criteria.
+Wujudul Hilal and Ijtima Qobla Ghurub were not intended for predicting the vibility of hilal.
+The Wujudul Hilal is currently (as of 2023) used by Muhammadiyah organization in Indonesia to calculate their Hijri calendar.

 #### 3.1.
 Crescent vibility map based on MABIMS criteria
 This citeria is currently (as of 2023) used by the goverments of Indonesia, Malaysia, Singapore, and Brunei Darussalam.